-Severance finds the employees of an international arms manufacturer set off on a teambuilding retreat.
+Severance finds the employees of an international arms manufacturer setting off on a teambuilding retreat.
 When a fallen tree blocks the path to their destination, the workers are forced to take an unexpected detour.
-The path they take soon leads to peril as a mysterious masked man targets the staffers.
+The path choose soon leads to peril as a mysterious masked man targets the staffers.

 Not only are the characters likable, they are also unpredictable.
-One character in particular proves to be completely selfless and altruistic in a way I would have never expected.
-Moreover, all of the characters stand out for doing more than just playing into a stereotype.
+One in particular proves to be completely selfless and altruistic in a way I would have never expected.
+Moreover, all of the key players stand out for doing more than just walking into a series of predictable stereotypes.

-Severance walks the line between horror and comedy very well.
-It is funnier than it is scary.
+Severance walks the line between horror and comedy quite well.
+It’s funnier than it is scary.
 But it is very, very funny.
-The jokes are executed with pitch perfect timing.
+The jokes are executed with pitch-perfect timing.
 Clever editing and a deliberate avoidance of going for the obvious punch line make the gags much more rewarding for the viewer.
 This film brilliantly satirizes the inner office dynamic that will be familiar to anyone that has ever worked for a corporation.
-However, the film still manages to give the characters their own unique personality.
+However, the flick still manages to give the characters their own unique personality.

 The pacing is swift.
 Severance constantly alternates between well-timed comedy and perfectly executed carnage.
 There is no downtime in between.
 The viewer is constantly entertained.

-The body count is pretty high in Severance.
-The deaths that transpire throughout the film are plenty bloody and rely heavily on practical effects.
+The film’s body count is pretty high.
+The deaths that transpire throughout the picture are plenty bloody and rely heavily on practical effects.
 The deaths are as inventive as they are brutal.
 There are plenty of ways to kill off a character in a horror film and Severance isn’t afraid to explore as many of them as possible.

 Severance is a well-written and keenly directed.
 It is a gory good time.
-The film is rife with laughs and brilliantly crafted effects.
-Since it didn’t receive a lot of fanfare for its US release, a lot of horror fans seem to have overlooked this fantastic film.
+The flick is rife with laughs and brilliantly crafted effects.
+Since it didn’t receive a lot of fanfare for its US release, a lot of horror fans seem to have overlooked this one.
 So if you haven’t seen it yet, give Severance a chance.
 You will most certainly enjoy it.

 Director(s): Christopher Smith